Cape May Stage

-The Cape May Stage is a theatre company that performs in the Robert Shackleton Playhouse located at the corner of Bank and Lafayette Streets in downtown Cape May, New Jersey, United States.
+The Cape May Stage is a theatre company that performs in the Robert Shackleton Playhouse.
+It is located at the corner of Bank and Lafayette Streets in downtown Cape May, New Jersey, United States.

 Aim

-Cape May Stage provides professional Equity theatre, in an intimate setting, to the residents and visitors of Cape May and surrounding areas, and fosters arts education in academic and non-traditional venues.
+Cape May Stage provides professional Actors Equity theatre, in an intimate setting, to the residents and visitors of Cape May and surrounding areas, and fosters arts education in academic and non-traditional venues.

 The history of Cape May stage

 Cape May Stage has operated as a professional Equity theatre since 1988.
 It was founded by Michael Laird, a Cape May resident and professional actor and director.
 For the first five seasons the theatre operated in the summer months only.
 Programming eventually grew to a 70 night season in 1992.
 In 1995, leasing of the former Welcome Center (a city owned historical landmark building) as a performance site was established.
 The 1853 structure is considered one of the key buildings in the Historic Landmark district by the Historic Preservation Commission.

 Grant funding from the New Jersey State Council on the Arts was awarded in 1996, which allowed for further improvements to the company’s productions.
 In 1998, the theatre programming expanded to an eight month/six production season, to more fully serve the year-round residents and off-season visitors to the Cape May area.

 Upon the passing of Cape May Stage’s founder in 2001, a new artistic director, Michael Carleton, was recruited and hired to run the day-to-day operations of the theatre as well as to expand the programming and services provided to the community and its visitors.
 In 2008, Cape May Stage celebrated their 20th anniversary season with the unveiling of the restored Robert Shackleton Playhouse.